Confused about what to pack for China? Don’t worry – I’ve got you covered for every season and scenario.

 Reading glasses or contacts

-I struggle to read maps or anything that’s really close to my face.
+I’m shortsighted and struggle to read maps or anything close to my face.
 So, if you’re losing your sight like me, glasses or contacts are an essential item on your China packing list.

 3. China packing list – clothes and shoes